ubco-cmps/data301_course/getting-started/install_ds_stack_mac_part1.md

 ## GitHub.com

-In MDS we will use the publicly available [GitHub.com](https://github.com/).
+We will use the publicly available [GitHub.com](https://github.com/).

 Sign up for a free account at [GitHub.com](https://github.com/) if you don't have one already.